PolymerLabs/crisper/README.md

 ## Usage with Vulcanize

-When using [vulcanize](https://github.com/Polymer/vulcanize), crisper can handle the html string output directly and write the CSP seperated files on the command line
+When using [vulcanize](https://github.com/Polymer/vulcanize), crisper can handle the html string output directly and write the CSP separated files on the command line

 ```